-The abstract of a research report summarizes the main points of an article:

-- (1) the study object or background

-- (2) the study design and methods

-- (3) primary results

-- (4) principal conclusions

-For scientific studies and systematic reviews, narrative expressions, such as "X is described," "Y is discussed," and "Z is also reviewed," do not add meaning and should be avoided.

-Results should be presented in a quantitative fashion, but authors and editors should verify thoroughly the accuracy of all data and numbers reported and ensure consistency with the results
+The abstract of a research report summarizes the main points of an article: (1) the study object or background, (2) the study design and methods, (3) primary results, and (4) principal conclusions.
+For scientific studies and systematic reviews, narrative expressions, such as "X is described," "Y is discussed," "Z is also reviewed," do not add meaning and should be avoided.
+Results should be presented in a quantitative fashion, but authors and editors should be scrupulous in verifying the accuracy of all data and numbers reported and ensuring consistency with the results published in the full article.

-Examples from AMA Manual of Style, 11th Edition (Oxford: Oxford University Press, 2020).
-Revised by Kalee Schoonmaker: Spring 2021 Student Learning Assistance Center (SLAC) Texas State University-San Marcos published in the full article.